BrianLDev/Covid19_Analytics/README.md

     - US States (cases, deaths)
     - US Counties (cases, deaths)

-### --PENDING-- US State Testing and Hospitalizations: Covid Tracking Project
+### US State Testing and Hospitalizations: Covid Tracking Project
 - Link: https://covidtracking.com/data/
 - **Live data:**
-    - US State testing and hopspitalization, ICU stats --PENDING--
+    - US State testing and hopspitalization, ICU stats
 - **Historic time series data:**
-    - US State testing and hopspitalization, ICU stats --PENDING--
+    - US State testing and hopspitalization, ICU stats

 ## Methodology:
 - Data is first gathered from various sources and then transformed into formats more conducive to EDA, analytics, and data viz with Python and various libraries like Pandas and Matplotlib